Sliding Doors: Production

-In this film, the explicit dual timelines are similar to a less emphasized split storyline in the 1949 film dealing with a train crash, The Interrupted Journey.

-Principal photography commenced on April 1, 1997, and concluded on May 28, 1997.
+Principal photography, which took nearly two months, commenced on April 1, 1997, and concluded on May 28.
 The scenes on the London Underground were filmed at Waterloo tube station and Bank station on the Waterloo & City line and at Fulham Broadway tube station on the District line.
 Helen's flat is in Leinster Square.
-The American Diner is Fatboy's Diner whilst situated at Old Spitalfields Market.
+The American diner is Fatboy's Diner situated at Old Spitalfields Market.
 The scenes by the Thames were filmed next to Hammersmith Bridge and in the Blue Anchor pub in Hammersmith.
 The bridge featured is the Albert Bridge between Battersea and Chelsea.
 The late-night scene when Paltrow and Hannah walk down the street was filmed in Primrose Gardens (formerly Stanley Gardens) in Belsize Park.
 The final hospital scene where Helen and James meet in the lift was filmed at Chelsea and Westminster Hospital on Fulham Road.